-If contributions are forfeited erroneously as a result of incorrect participant information submitted by a participant's Federal agency payroll office or from administrative errors, they are restored.
+If contributions are forfeited erroneously as a result of incorrect participant information submitted by a participant's Federal agency or uniformed service payroll office or from administrative errors, they are restored.
 Incorrect participant information may include the TSP SCD, the separation code or date, and the vesting or retirement coverage code.
 Administrative errors could include data processing program errors and data entry errors.
 The Federal agency payroll or personnel office must submit a corrected data record and Form TSP-5-R, Request to Restore Forfeiture, to request and authorize that amounts erroneously forfeited be restored.

-Once the corrected data record and the form have been received, an analyst at the SPU enters the information into the Participant Support Representative (PSR) notes to indicate that the information has been received.
+Once the corrected data record and the form have been received, an analyst information into the information has been received.
 An analyst then researches the participant's account to verify that the forfeiture occurred.
 If the restoration is determined to be valid, the analyst determines the amount of the forfeiture that was applied to each investment fund.
-The analyst then enters the reversal by posting an adjustment to Miscellaneous Receipts Disbursements (adjustment T301) in the TSP system for each investment fund affected.
-The restoration is processed the day after the T301s are posted.
+The analyst then enters the reversal by posting an adjustment to Miscellaneous Receipts Disbursements (adjustment in the TSP system for each investment fund affected.
+The restoration is processed the day after the are posted.
 The TSP system restores a participant's forfeited agency automatic contribution and forfeited earnings on agency automatic contributions, and records gains and losses that were not previously recognized because the erroneous forfeiture occurred.